Give Your Old Computer a New Lease on Life!

 Linux Mint is an open source, community-developed operating system that closely resembles Windows, so if you’re used to using Windows, this operating system will be familiar to you.
 It runs faster on older hardware than Windows and Mac, and is much more private and secure.

-• What is it going to cost?
+• What will it cost?

 • Where will the appointment take place?